protocol/FilecoinGreen-tools/0000-FGTP-template.md

 ## Status
 *Choose one.
 If you try implementing, change from Idea to Active here and in the table above.*

-Idea - this is something I want people to build
+Proposed - this is something I think we need built

 Active - there is at least one implementation of this